Sunday, April 22, 2012

 Following the tour, we finally checked into the Double Tree Hotel on Bay St., right at the edge of the historic district.
 Our room faced the river so we had a nice view of the suspension bridge leading to Hilton Head.
 After unloading our bags, we headed out on further exploration.

-Our efforts at discovery were short lived as the rain once again came down in torrents.
-So, enforced slow time at the hotel was ‘de rigueur’.
 The rain stopped, the sun returned and we hit the streets.
 We headed down to River St., home of the original cotton mills.
 They now house restaurants and tourist shops.

 In our walk along the river, we discovered that this is a very active and large container port, as several large ships, including this one headed for the ocean.
 Apparently cruise ships will also soon find a berth here.